 Energy derivatives trading involves buying and selling of different energy commodities.
 They can help companies or traders make huge profits by predicting the price movement of the underlying energy assets.

 Energy derivatives are a critical part of the current financial structure and are widely used for industrial production planning, speculation, and risk hedging.
-They make it easy for both energy companies and traders to invest in the energy sector.
+They make it easy for energy companies and traders to invest in the energy sector.

 One can trade energy derivatives either on an OTC basis (over-the-counter) or on a formal exchange, like CME (Chicago Mercantile Exchange).